craigdetter/SampleApp-Webhooks-Java/README.md

 1. Download and install ngrok
 2. Expose your localhost by running "./ngrok http 8080" on the command line.
 3. You will then get a forwarding url that looks something like this:
     Forwarding     https://cb063e9f.ngrok.io -> localhost:8080
 (Remember to use only https url and not the http url for webhooks) This will expose localhost:8080 to the Internet.
+Your endpoint url will now be something like:
+**https://cb063e9f.ngrok.io/webhooks**   (don't use this literal value, rather your value from the ngrok window)
+Note: don't forget the /webhooks suffix in the webhook field on QBO.
-Your endpoint url will now be https://cb063e9f.ngrok.io/webhooks Copy this url and use it for setting up webhooks on developer.intuit.com for your app.
+Copy that ngrok url and use it for setting up webhooks on developer.intuit.com for your app.

 ## Project Structure
 * **Standard Java coding structure is used for the sample app**